-The Inca Jungle trip in the Machu Picchu mountain range is manifested in lush, rugged landscapes, snow-capped mountains and dense foliage of the rain forest.
+The Inca Jungle trip in the Machu Picchu mountain range is characterized by lush, rugged landscapes, snow-capped mountains, and dense foliage of the rainforest.
+These are the images you will carry with you for the rest of your life.

-Imagine a multi-active tour where you are actually immersed in the authentic wilds of Machu Picchu’s wilderness.
-On our superb adventure, we bicycle from the Andean Mountains down to the rain forest, raft exhilarating whitewater in the Urubamba River, a world class 400 meters Zip-line and hike among cross valleys and ridges until the amazing complex of Machu Picchu and if you wish climb Huayna Picchu the highest peak behind Machu Picchu.
+Imagine a multi-active tour where you are actually immersed in the authentic Machu Picchu wilderness.
+On our superb adventure, we bicycle from the Andean Mountains down to the rainforest, raft exhilarating whitewater in the Urubamba River, a world class 400 meter zipline and hike among cross valleys and ridges until the amazing complex of Machu Picchu and, if you wish, climb Huayna Picchu the highest peak behind Machu Picchu.

-The Inca jungle trip starts when our private vehicle will pick you up from your hotel at 6 am.
-The 3 hour drive follows one of the most breathtaking scenic hillside found along Cusco’s and Machu Picchu’s wilderness, including the highest pass Malaga (14,500 ft or 4,350 meters above sea level).
-Overlooks include charming Andean towns, the beautiful Sacred Valley with its ancient ruins, winding rivers, rough peak mountains and magnificent dense forest.
-At Carrizales its time to start the legs moving.
-After an orientation about the bikes and safety equipment you will test your bikes and skills, then it’s time to roll out the bikes.
-You experience an intense as long as you desire to go 2500 meters – 8202.1 feet downhill.
+The Inca jungle trip starts when our private vehicle will pick you up from your hotel at 6 AM.
+The 3-hour drive follows one of the most breathtaking scenic hillsides found along Cusco’s and Machu Picchu’s wilderness, including the highest pass Malaga (14,500 ft or 4,350 meters above sea level).
+Overlooks include charming Andean towns, the beautiful Sacred Valley with its ancient ruins, winding rivers, rough peak mountains, and magnificent dense forest.
+You will never see a place like this anywhere else.
+At Carrizales, it’s time to start moving.
+After an orientation about the bikes and safety equipment, you will test your bikes and skills, and then it’s time to roll out the bikes.
+While this isn’t a route for the meek, we ensure that you are safe the entire time.
 The route follows a hilly paved road that connects the Andes to the Amazon jungle.
-The setting is unparalleled with colorful, lush wall forest in contrast to snow capped mountains elevated nearly 6000 meter – 19685.04 feet above.
+The setting is unparalleled with colorful, lush wall forest in contrast to snowcapped mountains elevated nearly 6,000 meters – 19,685.04 feet above.

-After the rafting tour ends, we shuttle to Santa Teresa, a client’s favorite place.
-Resting on a raised hilltop, the lodge is the perfect place to relax and enjoy the views or have a little hike to the Colcamayo hot springs located few minutes from the lodge.
+After the rafting tour ends, we shuttle to Santa Teresa, one of the highlights for everyone who takes our tours.
+Resting on a raised hilltop, the lodge is the perfect place to relax and enjoy the views or have a little hike to the Colcamayo hot springs located a few minutes from the lodge.

 Meals Included: 1 lunch – 1 dinner.